heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 * Advantages of utilizing QR codes
 * Available resources for creating QR codes

-### What QR codes are
+### About QR codes

 A Quick Response (QR) code is a 2D barcode with small patterned squares and dots encoded with information.
-QR codes are scanned with a smart device to quickly access information such as webpages, videos, messages, calendar events, or phone numbers.
-You can use and find QR codes on banners, business cards, leaflets, public posters, and more, making it easy for users to access the encoded information.
+It is scanned with a smart device to quickly access information such as webpages, videos, messages, calendar events, or phone numbers, making it easy for people to access the encoded information.
+You can use find QR codes on banners, business cards, leaflets, public posters, and more.

 The following are the two types of QR codes that you can use:

-* **Static**: QR codes that are permanent and provide limited functionality.
+* **Static**: Static QR codes are permanent and provide limited functionality.
 Once created, you cannot change the encoded data in a static QR code and track metrics, such as the number of scans, location of scans, or device types used to scan.
 Static QR codes are ideal for resumes, business cards, and temporary marketing campaigns.
-* **Dynamic**: QR codes that are customizable and offer more functionality.
+* **Dynamic**: Dynamic QR codes are customizable and offer more functionality.
 They scan and load faster, and you can track metrics such as the total number of scans, average total scans per day, and the number of unique visitors.
 Dynamic QR codes are ideal for restaurants, government agencies, and other business types as they allow for data collection and updates when necessary.

-### How QR codes work
+### Functionality of QR codes

 You can scan QR codes with smart devices like iPhones, Androids, and tablets.
 Most smart devices have integrated QR readers into their camera feature or offer QR reader applications to download.
 The integrated readers and applications allow you to scan QR codes and view the encoded information quickly.